 The frequency with which organizations monitor risk across their supply chains is also critical.
-Only slightly less than 1 in 10 respondents said they "continuously" monitor supplier risks, with over three-quarters doing this on a weekly, monthly or quarterly basis.
+Only slightly more than 1 in 10 IT and IT security respondents said they "continuously" monitor supplier risks, with almost three-quarters doing this on a weekly, monthly or quarterly basis.

-With so many potential sources of disruption across an extended global supply network, there can be significant benefits to those with real-time, near-real-time or at least daily warnings of risk events.
+With so many potential sources of disruption across an extended global supply network, there can be significant benefits to those with real-time, near-real-time or at least daily warnings of supplier risk events.